 - 7.The browser then sends the digital signature to the web application.

 - 8.Once the signature has been successfully verified, the end user is authenticated.

 How Can I Use FIDO2?

-In order for verification to work, you'll need a browser that supports the FIDO2 standard.
-Additionally, the web service or app with which you intend to use FIDO2 also needs to be compatible with the framework.
-Some examples of the latter include all Microsoft services (Outlook, OneDrive, Office, etc.) as well as a number of platforms, such as Twitter, GitHub, and Dropbox.
+For verification to work, you'll need a browser that supports FIDO2.
+In addition, the web service or app that you intend to use FIDO2 with also needs to be compatible with the framework.
+Some examples of the latter include all Microsoft services (Outlook, OneDrive, Office, etc.) as well as a number of platforms, like Twitter, GitHub, and Dropbox.

-When logging in for the first time, it will be necessary to register.
+When first logging in, it will be necessary to register.
 Here, it's possible to select the authentication method.
 Taking Windows Hello as an example, the first steps would be:

 - Go to Home > Settings > Accounts > Sign-in Options.

 - Click on Manage, and select the authenticator, choosing from Facial Recognition, Fingerprint Recognition, and PIN.

 - To add an extra security key, log in to your Microsoft account.
 Go to Security > Aditional Security Options.